 I’ll start to journal my story as I know it and just let it runs its course over the time to come.

 I was given up and adopted at birth and as mentioned before I don’t recall ever not knowing this.
-I was adoptive by a couple of Dutch Immigrants, John and Nellie, that came from Holland to start a new family here in Canada.
-Circumstances brought them to adoption and in 1960 they adopted a boy and then me some time later.
+I was adoptive by a couple of of newly landed Dutch Immigrants, John and Nellie, that came from Holland to start a new family here in Canada.
+Circumstances brought them to adoption and in 1960 they adopted a boy and then me sometime later.

-Over the course of my life there was this innate feeling of abandonment and I always had the want and the need to know who I was, who did I look like and where I was from.
+Over the course of my life, there was this innate feeling of abandonment and I always had the want and the need to know who I was, who did I look like and where I was from.
 When I passed someone on the street I would wonder if we could be related.
 When people would say “Oh I saw your double today (which we all hear) I would hope it was literal and want to know where.
-Naturally when my adoptive father died I know now that added to the abandonment issues.
-Because I was only 5 I dont know what immediate impact it had, but as the years passed and life’s losses happened I felt that feeling rise within me.
+Naturally, when my adoptive father died I know now that added to the abandonment issues.
+Because I was only 5 I don’t know what immediate impact it had, but as the years’ went byand life’s losses happened I felt that feeling rise within me.
 Over the years this fed into my need to go in search of my biological family.

-Then in ordering a copy of the adoption order we weren’t given our full name, only our first name and first initial of our last name.
+Then in ordering a copy of the adoption order, we weren’t given our full name, only our first name and first initial of our last name.
 As grateful as I was when I saw mine my stomach sank.
 My last name couldn’t be “Wychoski” or something (who by the way I just pulled out of thin air).
 My last name was “Lee”…..Lee…seriously?!
-Someone once said t me….”Thats great; at least you know our last name”.
-That couldn’t be further from the truth but they didn’t know and I know there intentions were so good.
+Someone once said to me….”That’s great; at least you know our last name”.
+That couldn’t be further from the truth but they didn’t know the trials that posed ahead, and I know their intentions were so good.
 When I was born a birth mother legally had to give her child her legal name at the time.
 My birth mother was married (separated?) when I was born but she was not married to my father.
 So I was named after her husband….
-Jack Lee.
-Looking back it’s so ironic it;s almost funny.
-Now what the heck was I going to do?
+“John” Lee.
+Looking back it’s so ironic it’s almost funny.
+Now, what the heck was I going to do?

 While I figured it out I knew I at least had a connection to someone…a sense of belonging.
 And the search began…..